IKE Platform

 ws:verify-convergence — transitive dependency convergence

-Check transitive dependency convergence across workspace subprojects.
-Runs mvn dependency:tree for each subproject in topological order, then compares resolved versions of shared dependencies.
+Check transitive dependency convergence across the working set.
+Runs mvn dependency:tree for each member in topological order, then compares resolved versions of shared dependencies.
 Divergences (the same artifact resolving to different versions in different components) are reported in the terminal and written to a markdown report.
 Useful before a release to confirm the workspace is internally consistent.

 mvn ws:verify-convergence